ScarletsFiction/ScarletsFrame/README.md

 You can download minified js from this repository or use this CDN link `<script type="text/javascript" src='https://unpkg.com/scarletsframe@latest/dist/scarletsframe.min.js'></script>`

-Make sure you put it on html header after jQuery.

 ## Install with NPM
 `npm i scarletsframe`